Can I Take Berberine and Semaglutide Together? What to Consider Before You Start

 Digging a bit deeper, berberine seems to work its magic at the cellular level by improving insulin sensitivity and glucose uptake.
 It does this by switching on AMP?activated protein kinase (AMPK), enhancing insulin signalling via the Akt/PI3K/IRS?1 pathway, increasing GLUT4 transporters to get more glucose into cells, ramping up glycolysis, and quieting down hepatic gluconeogenesis.
 In plain English: it helps your cells handle sugar more efficiently.

 There’s also some interesting preclinical research on diabetic rats suggesting berberine may slightly nudge up GLP?1 levels, which is the hormone targeted by some popular diabetes medications.
-But don’t get too excited; it’s a modest effect, and overall, berberine’s glucose-lowering and insulin-sensitising powers are a bit variable.
-As for weight loss, the jury’s still out, with benefits remaining unclear.
+However, the effect is modest, and overall, berberine’s glucose-lowering and insulin-sensitising effects can be variable.
+Regarding weight loss, evidence remains inconclusive.

 How Semaglutide Works